beekley/beekley.github.io/_posts/2020-05-20-Building-density-without-building-up.md

 * The average single family home in CA is 0.15 acre, or 6500 sqft.
 * In a vastly simplified calculation, each unit of single-family home could be converted to 33 units of R5 housing.
 * It would take 16k home->tower conversions to address the shortage.

-* That would cover an area of 2400 acres, or the area west of Lincoln in Santa Monica + Venice.
+**We could solve the LA housing shortage building 2400 acres of residential towers**, which is about [the area west of Lincoln in Santa Monica + Venice](https://github.com/beekley/beekley.github.io/blob/master/images/area.png?raw=true).
+Putting high density towers near job centers could significantly change the surrounding area, the small number of changes (<1% of R1 buildings) means a vast minority of LA neighborhoods would be affected.
+Especially if it's spread out across the 3 million acres of LA County.

 #### Graph showing the number of buildings in LA county before and after converting 16k R1 homes to R5 housing.
 ![a](https://github.com/beekley/beekley.github.io/blob/master/images/r1-r5.png?raw=true)

-Though putting high density towers near job centers could significantly change the surrounding area, the small number of changes (<1% of R1 buildings) means a vast minority of LA neighborhoods would be affected.

 #### Graph showing the number of buildings in the "Westside" before and after converting 16k R1 homes to R5 housing.
 ![a](https://github.com/beekley/beekley.github.io/blob/master/images/r1-r5_sm.png?raw=true)